Ivan-Grigorev/GoIT-Block_1-Project/README.md

 Read instruction for use Personal Assistant.

     =====================================================
                  CLI - Command Line Interface
                        Personal Assistant
     =====================================================

+    Personal Assistant works with Address book, write, save Notes and sort files in folders.

     Personal Assistant has a commands:
-    1. "add contact" - for add name, contact information (phone, e-mail),birthday and address to Address book write "add contact" then details and enter it;
+    1. "add contact" - for add name, contact information (phone, e-mail), birthday and address to Address book write "add contact" and enter command then Assistant ask you details enter it;

     2. "add note" - for add note write "add note" then your note after write "-title" and title for your note and enter it; additionally in this option you can add a tag to your note for this after title write "-tag"